What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of automotive service technicians and mechanics is projected to show little or no change between 2018 and 2028.
+Employment of automotive service technicians and mechanics is projected to show little or no change from 2020 to 2030.

 Employers prefer that automotive service technicians and mechanics complete a program at a postsecondary institution.
 Industry certification is usually required once the person is employed.